edrlab/webpub-viewer/README.md

 A viewer application for web publications, based on [NYPL’s prototype](https://github.com/NYPL-Simplified/webpub-viewer), which is itself based on [Hadrien Gardeur’s proof of concept](https://github.com/HadrienGardeur/webpub-viewer).

-## About the Jellybooks-shared branch

-This branch is meant to host changes and improvements that [Jellybooks](https://www.jellybooks.com) can share with the larger community.

 ## Quickstart

-Clone this repo, `cd` the directory, checkout the `jellybooks-branch` then
+Clone this repo, `cd` the directory, checkout the `master` then

 ```
 npm install
 ```

-This should run the `npm prepublish` script as well, transpiling the TS and SASS files into the `dist` and `viewer` folders.
+This should run the `npm run build` script as well, transpiling the TS and SASS files into the `dist` and `viewer` folders.

 You can run automated tests with